 To enable swapping, the MPI application is launched with more machines than will actually be used for the computation; some of these machines become part of the computation (the active set) while some do nothing initially (the inactive set).
-The user's application sees only the active processes in the main communicator (MPI_Comm_World); communication calls are hijacked and work is performed behind the scenes to convert the user's communication calls in terms of the active set to real communication calls in terms of the full process set.
+The user's application sees only the active processes in the main communicator (MPI\Comm\World); communication calls are hijacked and work is performed behind the scenes to convert the user's communication calls in terms of the active set to real communication calls in terms of the full process set.
 During execution, the system periodically checks the performance of the machines and swaps loaded machines in the active set with faster machines in the inactive set.
 This approach is very practical: it requires little application modification and provides an inexpensive fix for many performance problems.
-On the other hand, the approach is less flexible than migration: the processor pool is limited to the original set of machines and the data allocation can not be modified.
+On the other hand, the approach is less flexible than migration: the processor pool is limited to the original set of machines and we have not incorporated support for modifying the data allocation.